 Even if you’re not a believer, church is a great place to have fun on or just before Halloween (plus, it’s nice to share the culture of different religions with kids).
 Many churches often hold Fall festivals which are really Halloween parties under another name that allow kids to dress up, play games, and collect candy in a safe environment.
 Sometimes, there’s even free dinner and a jumpy house!

-Due to the fear of the unknown, some communities gather together to put on a trunk-or-treat, where kids go to this event and walk around to people who give them candy in what is set up to be a safe environment.
+Some communities gather together to put on a trunk-or-treat, where kids go to this event and walk around to people who give them candy in what is set up to be a safe environment.

 4. Halloween Fright Night